 The overall administrative structure of the Netherlands is comprised of three layers: the central Government (the state), the provinces and the municipalities.
 The province is responsible for legislation, for which the state is too big for, and the municipalities too small.
 In short, the provinces are the link between the state and the municipalities.

 The Northern Netherlands Provinces alliance, known in Dutch as samenwerkingsverband Noord-Nederland or SNN, has been the voice of the united Northern Netherlands Provinces – Drenthe, Fryslân and Groningen – for more than twenty years.
 The overriding aim of the alliance is to strengthen the economy of the North.
 The four large cities in the region – Groningen, Leeuwarden, Emmen and Assen – play an important part in this process.

 Municipality of Groningen, the place for residents and entrepreneurs to information from the municipality.
-The municipality had 200 997 inhabitants by January 1, 2016.
-The municipality is by far the largest of the northern Netherlands and the seventh largest in the Netherlands.
+The City of Groningen inhabits over 200,000 people and is by far the largest city in the North region and the seventh largest city in the Netherlands.

 The World Energy Council (WEC) has been at the forefront of the energy debate for nearly a century, guiding thinking and driving action around the world to achieve sustainable and affordable energy for all.
 It is the UN-accredited energy body and principal impartial network, representing more than 3,000 organisations – public and private – in almost 100 countries.